woheller69/eggtimer/README.md

 Place the phone at a position with GPS reception and wait until your altitude is shown.

 Enter size of the egg.
-The egg sizes are as defined by the EU.
+The preset egg sizes are as defined by the EU.
+You can change them in settings.

 | EU size | S | M | L | XL |
 | ------- | --- | --- |--- | --- |